-- A job $J_h$ is (directly) blocked by a job $J_k$ when - the priority of $J_k$ is lower than the priority of $J_h$ and - Jk holds a resource R and executes its corresponding critical section - $J_h$ requests the resource R i.e., $J_h$ executed L(R)
+- A job J_h is blocked by a job J_k when - the priority of J_k is lower than the priority of J_h and - \blacktriangleright J_k holds a resource R and - J_h executes a critical section corresponding to R (i.e., executed L(R) but not yet U(R)).

-In such situation we sometimes say that $J_h$ is blocked by the corresponding critical section of $J_k$ .
+In such situation we sometimes say that J_h is blocked by the corresponding critical section of J_k .